Game Developers Choice Awards

 The Game Developers Choice Awards are awards annually presented at the Game Developers Conference for outstanding game developers and games.
 Introduced in 2001, the Game Developers Choice Awards were preceded by the Spotlight Awards, which were presented from 1997 to 1999.
 Since then, the ceremony for the Independent Games Festival is held just prior to the Choice Awards ceremony.

 Winner selection process

-Nominations for games are by made by International Choice Awards Network (ICAN), a group of leading game creators.
+Nominations for games are made by International Choice Awards Network (ICAN), a group of leading game creators.
 Votes are then additionally made by editors of Game Developer.
 Any video game released in the preceding calendar year, regardless of medium, is eligible to be nominated, though upgrades, expansions, and mission packs are not eligible to be nominated.

 The top nominated games are assembled into the list of nominees, typically presented in December, are then voted on by final voting body, made up of ICANs, and editors of Game Developer.
 In this final stage of voting, games with the highest votes in a category are the winners.

 Winners for Special Awards (Lifetime Achievement, Pioneer, Ambassador) are decided by a "Special Awards Jury", which appears to consist of a variety of 5 people.
 This group may consider recommendations from ICAN members.

 The winners are announced during the Game Developers Conference, which is typically held in March of the calendar year.

 GDC related properties are owned by the UBM technology group.